 Tumours of the adrenal glands can start in either of these areas.

-Adrenal tumours that start in the medulla are called phaeochromocytoma (fey-oh-cromo-sy-toma).
+Adrenal tumours that start in the medulla are called phaeochromocytomas (fey-oh-cromo-sy-tomas).
 Tumours that start in the cortex are called adrenal cortical tumours.

 Cancers that spread to the adrenal glands

 Cancer can start to grow elsewhere in the body and spread to the adrenal glands.
 This is secondary cancer.
 Secondary cancer in the adrenal glands is more common than cancer that starts in the adrenal glands.